Violet-sword/Exchange-Variable-NodeJS/README.md

 Visiting the URL with the port number to the server will display the stored content in plain text on the browser page (eg. visiting http://\<your-server-domain\>.com:30031 on the browser).

 To update the stored content, append a special variable to the URL.
 Say if we want to change the content to be the text "NewContent", we can visit "http://\<your-server-domain\>.com:30031/stored-text=NewContent".
 The "stored-text" is the variable name here.
-The variable name can be customized by changing 'stored-text' on line 25 of server.js (app.get('/**stored-text**=:newText', (req, res) => {...})
+For your security reasons, the variable name can be customized by changing 'stored-text' on line 25 of server.js (app.get('/**stored-text**=:newText', (req, res) => {...})

 ## How to use on command line